Southwest says holiday scheduling fiasco will cost it $800 million

 SWAPA said it had previously raised this weakness with Jordan and his predecessor, Gary Kelly.

-It's unknown how much it will cost Southwest to upgrade its pilot and crew scheduling systems, nor how swiftly these upgrades will be made.
+It's unknown exactly how much it will cost Southwest to upgrade its pilot and crew scheduling systems and how swiftly these upgrades will be made.

+"It's probably in the $50 [million] to $100 million range," said travel industry analyst and Atmosphere Research Group co-founder Henry Harteveldt.
+"But what concerns me is if Southwest digs into its technology systems and as it seeks to make the improvements it needs to make, they may realize there are far more systems that need to be either upgraded or replaced than they expect.
+If that's the case the cost could increase dramatically."

 Reputation experts expect Southwest to underperform in the market as it attempts to recover from this negative hit to its reputation.